shahar0809/CTF/pico/bof1/writeup.md

 ```
 ## Getting the flag

-Which means we need to overwrite the 40 bytes of local variables,
+In order to get to the return address, we need to overwrite the 40 bytes of local variables,
-the old EBP, and then overwrite the return address to be the one we want.
+the old EBP, and only then overwrite the return address to be the one we want.

 ```python
 from pwn import *